rafaelcastan/Api-MongoDB/README.md

 # Api-MongoDB

-This application is used to access a database and make some operations:
+This is an API developed in .NET capable of accessing a database and doing some operations:

 - Post
 - Get